In-depth reviews

 Standard crash-avoidance systems include automatic emergency braking with collision warnings, cross-traffic alerts, detection of vehicles approaching an intersection, adaptive cruise control, lane-keeping assistance, road-sign recognition and automatic high-beam headlights.

-The only features absent on the entry-level Pure trim level are blind-spot monitoring and a sensor that warns you not to open the doors if a car or bicycle is approaching; these are standard on the Motion, Vision and Premiere Edition.
+The only features absent on the entry-level Pure trim level are blind-spot monitoring and a sensor that warns you not to open the doors if a car or bicycle is approaching; these are standard on the Motion and Vision models.
 The bZ4X’s extensive list of safety features allowed the electric SUV to receive the full five-star Euro NCAP crash safety rating, its 91% score for safety assistance in particular.

 Most Popular